ecomfe/echarts-stat/README.md

     * `config.stepByStep` － `boolean`.
 Optional.
 Control whether doing the clustering step by step.
 By default `false`.
     * `config.outputType` - `'single' | 'multiple'`.
 Optional.
 Specify the format of the output.
 In "standalone" usage, it is by default `'multiple'`.
 In "transform" usage, it can not be specified, always be `'single'`.
     * `config.outputClusterIndexDimension` - `(number | {index: number, name?: string})`.
 Mandatory.
 It only works in `config.outputType: 'single'`.
 In this mode, the cluster index will be written to that dimension index of the output data.
 If be a `number`, it means dimension index.
 Dimension index is mandatory, while dimension name is optional, which only enables the downstream refer this dimension by name.
-    * `config.outputDistanceDimension` - `(number | {index: number, name?: string})`.
-Mandatory.
-It only works in `config.outputType: 'single'`.
-In this mode, the distance value (squared distance) to the centroid of the cluster will be written to the dimension of the output data.
-If be a `number`, it means dimension index.
-Dimension index is mandatory, while dimension name is optional, which only enables the downstream refer this dimension by name.
     * `config.outputCentroidDimensions` - `(number | {index: number, name?: string})[]` Optional.
 It only works in `config.outputType: 'single'`.
 If specify, the cluster centroid will be written to those dimensions of the result data.
 By default the centroids will not be written to the result data.
 If be a `number`, it means dimension index.
 Dimension index is mandatory, while dimension name is optional, which only enables the downstream refer this dimension by name.

 ##### Return Value